compnerd/swift-build/docs/Windows.md

 `\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin`

-The installation of the Swift Windows SDK adds the following value to the system PATH environment variable:
+The installation of the Swift Runtime adds the following value to the system PATH environment variable:

 `\Library\Swift\Current\bin`